Signal Tide

 The process of researching the work has been documented on our news page, which gives an overview of many of the technical steps that have been involved in developing the work.
 The project has also been profiled on LACMA’s Unframed blog.

 The development of the work is deeply indebted to the assistance and collaboration of Kris Slyka.
-The development was assisted by Meharban Sobti, Lilian Haney, Jeremy Fields, Paul Weiss, Devin Williams, and Han Lin at SpaceX; Tom Spilker, Dan Goods, and Stephan Esterhuizen at NASA JPL; Bart O’Doherty; Scott Cutler at Southern Stars; and R. Kevin Nelson and Will Light.
+The development was assisted by Meharban Sobti, Lilian Haney, Jeremy Fields, Paul Weiss, Devin Williams, and Han Lin at SpaceX; Tom Spilker, Dan Goods, and Stephan Esterhuizen at NASA JPL; Bart O’Doherty; Scott Cutler at Southern Stars; and R. Kevin Nelson and William Light.

 Past news and updates about Signal Tide: